chemfiles/Chemfiles.jl/doc/tutorials.rst

 For more information about reading frame in a trajectory, see the following
 functions:

-- :jl:func:`nsteps` gives the number of frame in a Trajectory.
-- :jl:func:`read_step` to directlty read a given step.
+- :jl:func:`read_step` to directly read a given step.
 - ``set_cell!`` and ``set_topology!`` to specify an unit cell or a topology for all frames in a trajectory.